crasiak/zeeksuite/ansible/roles/zeek/README.md

 $ ansible-playbook -vvv playbook.yml
 ```

+#### Next Steps

+ Probably stating what's already in Issues.

+I want to add the following features and tackle remaining low-hanging fruit from
+my original to-do list eg: finish integration and testing pf_ring [#10](https://github.com/crasiak/zeeksuite/issues/9) add
+options like installing zeek from a package [#7](https://github.com/crasiak/zeeksuite/issues/7) or finish setting port mirroring.

+Features and bugs are being tracked in Issues.

 ### Licensing

 This repo and it's contents are free (as in beer) under the Apache-2.0 license.